 Customized landing pages can coordinate with your direct mail strategy and provide additional information to your audience.
 Adding a data collection form to access special offers or further details gives you an opportunity to collect more data about your target as well as help you track your response rate.

-Make sure your business is paying attention to incoming calls.
+Make sure your business is paying attention to incoming calls with a mail call tracking number.
 Not everyone reaches directly for the computer to follow up on a mail piece.
 Some customers still like to pick up the phone and ask for more information.
 Using trackable phone numbers allows you to know how many phone calls were initiated from a direct mail campaign.

 Adding submission forms on your landing pages is a no-brainer; they give you an opportunity to find out more about your target.
 A simple contact for allowing them to ask you questions and get more information draws them deeper into the funnel.

-You an find these 7 ways to track response rates of direct mail, plus more helpful information in the NextPage free ebook, The NextPage Guide to Direct Mail Success.
+You will find these 7 ways to track response rates of direct mail, plus more helpful information in the NextPage ebook, The NextPage Guide to Direct Mail Success.
 And if you would like help creating and implementing a direct mail campaign, contact NextPage here or by calling 800-660-0108.